clojure-emacs/enrich-classpath/README.md

 :cider.enrich-classpath/found [org.clojure/clojure "1.10.1" :classifier "sources"]
 ```

-After a successful run, a cache file is written to `~/.enrich-classpath-cache`.
+After a successful run, a cache file is written to `~/.cache/enrich-classpath-cache` (honoring `XDG_CACHE_HOME`).
 This file is shared across all projects, and will automatically grow via merge.
 So the first few runs in a variety of projects will result in a slow dependency resolution, and after that it will stabilize in those projects (and best-case scenario, also in _other_ projects)

 Given a project with 100% cache hits (which eventually will be the case in all your projects, after a while), this program's runtime overhead will be essentially zero.

-The `~/.enrich-classpath-cache` file has a stable format.
+The `~/.cache/enrich-classpath-cache` file has a stable format.
 You can version-control it, so that if you setup a new machine you won't have cache misses.

 ## Options